sorted-bits/quantumhub-app/content/docs/Development/Create a simple sensor/_index.md

 ## Prerequisites

 - Install [Node.js](https://nodejs.org/en/download/)
-- Prepare a folder where you are going to create your device, e.g. `example-sensor`
+- Prepare a folder where you are going to create your package, e.g. `example-sensor`
   - Open a terminal in that folder.
   - Run `npm init -y` to create a `package.json` file.
   - Run `npm install quantumhub-sdk` to install the QuantumHub SDK.
   - Open the folder in your favorite IDE, I am using [Cursor](https://cursor.sh/).

 ## Create a configuration file
-Every device needs a configuration file, which defines the package and the attributes a device has available.
+Every package needs a configuration file, which defines the package itself and the attributes a package has available.
 In this example we will create a simple temperature sensor.
-Check out the [configuration reference](../reference/configuration) for more information.
+Check out the [package reference](/docs/development/package/) for more information.

 Create a file called `example-sensor.yaml` and add the following content:
 ```yaml